-How to Apply for a California Phlebotomy Certification (commonly referred to as CPT1 license)
+How to Apply for a California Phlebotomy Certificate

-Bay Area Medical Academy provides students assistance with the application process.
+BAMA Institute provides students assistance with the application process.
 These are the steps to follow to apply on your own:

 - Apply online at https://healthappportal.cdph.ca.gov/osphld/perl. - Select the certificate type for which you are applying from the menu on the application website. - You will need a Visa or MasterCard to pay your \$100 application fee. - Transcripts must be original documents bearing the school, college, or university registrar's seal, sent directly to LFS from the office of the school, college, or university registrar.
 Request to have your transcripts mailed to: